UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/temp.md

 **Borg:**

 Yes.
 I don’t know how much longer that lasted; not that long.
 I found a bunch of jobs, and I wrote letters—hand-written letters\!
-I didn’t know you were supposed to type these things, I didn’t know that there was a form for these things; it was like a hand-written letter from a high-school kid looking for a job.
-When I think back, I can’t even imagine what it would be like to get one of those \as an employer\.
+I d[idn’t know you were supposed to type these things, I didn’t know that there was a form for these things; it was like a hand-written letter from a high-school kid looking for a job.
+When I think back, I can’t even imagine what it would be like to get one of those \[as an employer\].
 If I got one of those I might have to call the person in, just because it reminded me of me\!

-The first job I got was some kind of job where they were going to train me to do Fortran(FORTRAN "FORTRAN"), and I was going to do something for them.
+The first job I got was some kind of job where they were going to train me to do [Fortran](/FORTRAN "FORTRAN"), and I was going to do something for them.
 I took the Fortran class, and then over the long weekend I went to Woodstock.
 When I came back, I got sick as a dog and turned out to have mono; I was sick for six weeks and lost the job.